vself-project/scaling-zk-membership/README.md

 # ScalingX ZK Hackathon

-This repo contains all source code and relevant documentation that was created during ScalingX ZK Hackathon hackathon.
+This repo contains all source code and relevant documentation that was created during ScalingX ZK Hackathon.

 ## Privacy preserving onboarding